-4. If you are not satisfied with how the problem was solved ...
+If you are not satisfied with how the problem was solved ...

 - Contact the Major Appliance Consumer Action Panel (MACAP).
-MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer and Roper Brand Appliance warrantor have failed to resolve your problem.
-Major Appliance Consumer Action Panel 20 North Wacker Drive Chicago, IL 60606 - MACAP will in turn inform us of your action.
+MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer and Whirlpool have failed to resolve your problem.

+Major Appliance Consumer Action Panel 20 North Wacker Drive Chicago, IL 60606

+• MACAP will in turn inform us of your action.